Heart attack and acute coronary syndrome

-- Chest pain or discomfort (angina), which can feel like pressure, squeezing, fullness, or pain in the center of the chest.
-With a heart attack, the pain usually lasts for more than a few minutes.
-But it may increase and decrease in intensity.
+Chest pain or discomfort (angina), which can feel like pressure, squeezing, fullness, or pain in the center of the chest.
+With heart attack, the pain usually lasts for more than a few minutes, but it may increase and decrease in intensity.

-- Women (and some men) may have atypical symptoms such as abdominal distress, nausea, and fatigue without chest pain.
-Older adults and patients with diabetes also often have atypical symptoms.
+Women (and some men) may have atypical symptoms such as abdominal distress, nausea, and fatigue without chest pain.

-- Angioplasty (almost always with stenting), also called percutaneous coronary intervention (PCI), is a procedure that should be performed within 90 minutes of arriving at the hospital.
-Patients suffering a heart attack should be transported by emergency services to hospitals equipped to perform PCI, if possible.
+- Angioplasty, also called percutaneous coronary intervention (PCI), is a procedure that should be performed within 90 minutes of arriving at the hospital.
+Patients suffering a heart attack should be transported by emergency services to hospitals equipped to perform PCI.

-- Fibrinolytic ("clot-busting") therapy should be given if a center that performs PCI is not available.
-Many patients will then be transferred to a PCI capable facility.
+- Fibronolytic (“clot-busting”) therapy should be given if a center that performs PCI is not available.
+The patient should then be transferred to a PCI facility without delay.

 Secondary Prevention of Heart Attack

-- Low-dose (81 mg) aspirin, which most patients will need to take on an ongoing basis.
-Patients who cannot tolerate aspirin may take another type of antiplatelet drug such as clopidogrel (Plavix, generic).
-Patients who have had angioplasty/PCI along with drug-eluting stent placement will usually need an additional antiplatelet medication along with aspirin for at least a year following the procedure.
+Low-dose (81 mg) aspirin, which most patients will need to take on an ongoing basis.
+Patients who cannot take aspirin may benefit from the anti-platelet drug clopidogrel (Plavix, generic).
+Prasugrel (Effient) and ticagrelor (Brilinta) are new antiplatelet drugs that may be used as an alternative to clopidogrel for select patients with acute coronary syndrome.
+Patients who have had angioplasty/PCI along with drug-eluting stent placement will need to take one of these antiplatelets along with aspirin for at least a year following surgery.